 #8.
 After tour go to kitchen table and prepare yourself for the listing presentation.

-If you think you can 'wing it' without a listing presentation then you have just significantly increased your odds at failure.
+If you think you can 'wing it' without a real estate listing presentation then you have just significantly increased your odds at failure.

 There are many reasons why wealthy agents use a listing presentation... with the #1 reason being perception and the #2 reason being control of the listing appointment itself.

-Here are a few ideas about what the listing presentation discussion flow;
+Here are a few tips on the best listing presentation discussion flow;

 01. Your listing presentation is in full color.